 Contacting the professor of the course for help with the resource.

-Any other responsibilities as specified by the EngLinks Coordinator at the beginning of the work term.
+Any other responsibilities as specified by the Head Manager at the beginning of the work term.

 If a tutor fails to meet the responsibilities specified in A.4.2, they may be prohibited from running future workshops at the discretion of the EngLinks Coordinator.